 Any student who remains on campus unaccompanied 15 minutes after their class dismissal will be escorted to Wildcat.
 Students are not permitted to wait in the main office or meet parents/guardians in the parking lot.
-Other after school fee-based programs are available each trimester.
+Other after school fee-based programs are available each fall/winter/spring.